BlagojaBudzak/BlagojaBudzak/README.md

 ### 🚀 About Me

-I'm Blagoja Budzak, a Chemistry graduate exploring the intersection of science, machine learning, and software engineering.
+I'm a Chemistry graduate with a growing obsession for turning scientific problems into software.

+My path started in chemistry and laboratory work, where I learned to think in terms of measurements, data, systems, and why things behave the way they do.
+Somewhere along the way, I started asking a different question:

+"Could I make a computer do this?"

-My background in chemistry taught me to approach problems analytically and work with experimental data.
-I'm now applying that mindset to Python, machine learning, deep learning, and scientific computing.
+That question pulled me into Python, machine learning, deep learning, and scientific computing.

-I enjoy building practical projects that connect scientific problems with software — from molecular machine learning and computer vision to AI-assisted industrial inspection.
+These days, I enjoy building things at the intersection of science and AI — from molecular property prediction with graph neural networks to computer-vision tools for industrial inspection.

-Currently learning, building, and experimenting with ML.
+I'm still learning a lot, but that's kind of the point.
+Build something → break it → figure out why → make it better.

+That's what I enjoy doing.

 🔭 &nbsp;I'm currently working on **Building practical AI/ML projects at the intersection of science, computer vision, and data.**
 🌱 &nbsp;I'm currently learning **Deep learning, computer vision, GNNs, NLP, and AI systems.**